-While both December and January are the most popular months to visit the white continent, they are often the busiest and most expensive ones too.
-If you want to avoid breaking the bank (as much as you can on a trip to Antarctica), then opt for a cruise that departs earlier or later in the season.
+While December and January are the most popular months to visit the White Continent, they are often the busiest and most expensive.
+If you want to avoid breaking the bank (as much as possible on a trip to Antarctica), opt for a cruise that departs earlier or later in the season.

 Look at the itinerary